fastforwardlabs/question_answering/README.md

   * A string with the _identifier_ name of a pretrained model to load from cache or download from the [HF model repository](https://huggingface.co/models), e.g., "bert-base-uncased" or "deepset/bert-base-cased-squad2"
   * A path to a directory containing model weights, e.g., /home/cdsw/models/my_model_directory/
-* `--output_dir`: path of directory to store trained model weights (if training) or predictions and performance results (if evaluating)```
+* `--output_dir`: path of directory to store trained model weights (if training) or predictions and performance results (if evaluating)

-Note: The first time an _identifier_ name is called, those model weights will be downloaded and cached from the HF model repo.
+Note: The first time an identifier name is called, those model weights will be downloaded and cached from the HF model repo.
 This can take a long time and a lot of disk space for large models.
 Additional calls to that particular model name will load model weights from the cache.

-Note: When training or evaluating models, you must have an Engine Profile with a minimum of 2 vCPU / 16 GiB.
+Note: When training or evaluating models, you must use an Engine Profile with a minimum of 2 vCPU / 16 GiB.
 Any less and the session / job will fail due to memory constraints.
 A GPU is _strongly_ preferred for these tasks!

-Note:  Setting the `--train-file` flag after the config file overrides the config file.
+Note:  Adding an argument (e.g. `--train-file  my_training_file.json`) after the call to the config file will override the value for that argument in the config file.
-This is useful if you want to programmatically train on many datasets in succession.
+This is useful if you want to programmatically train or evaluate on many datasets in succession.
-This overriding-the-config-behavior works for any of the config parameters.
+See an example of this in `scripts/multi-train.py`.

 -------------------------